 It may surprise you to notice signs of disordered eating in your child or preteen, but it’s actually not unusual and should be treated as soon as possible.
 Studies have shown that the number of people suffering from eating disorders is increasing, while the minimum age at which professionals are seeing eating disorders is decreasing.
 Early detection and treatment can interrupt a lifetime of disordered eating.

-This is why parents are at the frontline of eating disorder prevention and treatment.
+This is why parents are on the frontline of eating disorder prevention and treatment.
 The sooner we can identify that our child is susceptible to and going down a path of disordered eating, which can often be first recognized by dieting or restricting food in some way, the better we are able to help them avoid seriously damaging their bodies with an eating disorder.

 Here are some important notes for parents of children and tweens about eating disorders: